dougdyson/pdf-hash-sign/README.md

 # pdf-hash-sign
-Upload and sign a hash of a PDF with a MetaMask wallet.
+Upload and sign a hash of a PDF with a MetaMask wallet

 ## Server
 * node run index.js